UBC-MDS/exploratory-data-viz/chapters/en/slides/module1/module1_01.md

 To create an effective visualization, start by

--   Look at the data
+-   Looking at the data
--   Think about what you want to achieve by making the visualization
+-   Thinking about what you want to achieve by making the visualization
--   Draw it out with pen and paper
+-   Drawing it out with pen and paper

 Notes: We often visualize data in order to help us answer a specific question we have about our dataset, but it can also help us generate new